jamesjrg/JimAndCats/README.md

 * Verifies auth tokens for other microservices.

 * Also allows admins to query user details (currently all users are admins...).

-* Currently uses an in-memory model built from the event store, but once the command handler is changed to use a SQL database then this project will no longer need any knowledge of event store or event types
+All queries are served via SQL Server - this service does not require any knowledge of Event Store.

 ####Cats: Crowdfunding Ask Templates